vipul79321/CP_Codes/arrays/standard-problems.md

 **Solution Approach** -
 * Sort the given array.
 * Now for each element, try to increase its height. -
-  * Hence we will increase height of all the towers in the left and decrease height of all towers in the right if possible.
+  * Hence we will increase height of all the towers in the left and decrease height of all towers in the right if possible, otherwise do nothing
   * So `maximum_h = max(height[i] + k, height[n-1] - k)` and `minimum_h = min(height[0] + k, height[i+1]-k)`, update `ans = min(ans, maximum_h - minimum_h)`
 * Return ans